 Examples:

-• He feels bound to help.
+- He feels bound to help.

-• She is bound by rules.
+- She bounded me by rules.

 Participating